 The a priori Banzhaf voting power of states in the current Electoral College is shown in Table 1.
 (Since equal electoral votes imply equal voting power, states need not be individually listed.)
-For the moment, I ignore the fact the Maine and Nebraska actually award their electoral votes in the manner of the "Modified District System" discussed below.
+For the moment, I ignore the fact that Maine and Nebraska actually award their electoral votes in the manner of the 'Modified District System' discussed below.
 Remember that a state's Banzhaf voting power is the probability that its block of electoral votes is decisive in a Bernoulli election.
-Thus, with 55 electoral votes, California's Banzhaf voting power of about .475 means that, if we repeatedly flip fair coins to determine how each state other than California casts its electoral votes, about 47.5% of the time neither candidate would have 270 electoral votes before California cast its votes and therefore either (i) California's bloc of 55 votes would determine the winner or (ii) the leading candidate or create a tie.
-(In the latter event, the Banzhaf measure in effect awards California "half credit.")
+Thus, with 55 electoral votes, California's Banzhaf voting power of about .475 means that, if we repeatedly flip fair coins to determine how each state other than California casts its electoral votes before California casts its votes and therefore either (i) California's bloc of 55 votes would determine the winner or (ii) the leading candidate would have exactly 269 electoral votes and California's 55 votes would either elect that leading candidate or create a tie.
+(In the latter event, the Banzhaf measure in effect awards California 'half credit.')

 Figure 3 shows each state's share of voting power in relation to its share of electoral votes.
-Only California has a noticeably larger share of voting power than of electoral votes and, even for this mega-state, voting power only slightly exceeds voting weight.
-This is a manifestation of the Penrose Limit Theorem, which states that voting power tends to become proportional to voting weight as the number of voters increases, provided that the distribution of voting weights is not "too unequal."4
+Only California has a noticeably larger share of voting power than of electoral votes and, even for this mega-state, voting power calculations in this paper used its ipgenf algorithm.